How Long Can A Queen Bee Live In A Cage (What Should Do?)

 How Long Does It Take For Bees To Release Queen From Cage?

 It actually depends on how long it takes for worker bees to accept the new queen.
 Usually, a queenless hive accepts a new queen within 48 hours to 72 hours.
-So, after then the worker will release the queen from the cage.
+So, after that the worker will release the queen from the cage.

 Worker Bees Trying To Release The Queen From The Cage